-Skagit Valley Hospital Foundation
+Skagit Regional Health Foundation

-Established in 1988, the Skagit Valley Hospital Foundation is a private, non-profit corporation that acts as the official gift-receiving agency for Skagit Regional Health.
-The sole mission of the Foundation and its 28-member board of directors is to raise, manage and distribute funds to assure the continued availability of quality healthcare services and programs.
+Established in 1988, the Skagit Regional Health Foundation is a private, non-profit corporation that acts as the official gift-receiving agency for Skagit Regional Health.
+The sole mission of the Foundation and its 25-member board of directors is to raise, manage and distribute funds to assure the continued availability of quality healthcare services and programs.
 The Skagit Regional Health Foundation has funds that support programs and healthcare services across the Skagit Regional Health system.